Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Get-MsolRoleMember.md

 # Get-MsolRoleMember

 ## SYNOPSIS
-Retrieves all members of the specified role.
+Gets members of a role.

 ## SYNTAX